 Do you need a progressive web app?

 If you expect users to return to your website often, and your website already has an application-like interface, then applying the concepts of PWAs will only make it better.
-For instance, publishers and social media platforms can really benefit from this.
+For instance, publishers and social media marketing platforms can really benefit from this.
 See 9 great examples of companies using PWAs here.

 Sound like a good fit for you?
 Great.
 However, it’s really important you don’t rush into it.
 It’s important you are confident with the performance of your website to begin with, before you build a PWA behind the scenes.
 This is why AMP pages work well with PWAs.